Couples who take my meditation lessons often ask for techniques that they can use to help them with fertility and

-Research suggests that you can reduce labor pain with meditation techniques.
+Research suggests that you can reduce labor pain with meditation.
 Especially effective is visualization according to research from Lamaze International, an organization dedicated to promoting the Lamaze technique of natural childbirth.

 During labor, meditate on your breath.
 Imagine that your breath is a wave of the ocean coming and going.
-Visualize a relaxing beach and watch the wave of your breath coming and going.
+Visualize a relaxing beach and watch the wave of your breath come and go.

-Another labor meditation technique is to visualize your cervix as a lotus flower that is blossoming while thinking, “Opening.
-Opening…”
+An alternative is to visualize your cervix as a lotus flower that is blossoming while thinking, “Opening… Opening…”

 Stress significantly affects your chemical balance.
 Indeed, it is a leading cause of infertility according to research from Alice D. Domar, PhD published in the journal Dialogues in Clinical Neuroscience.

 One of the best ways to cure chemical imbalance is to create the right mental attitude.
 Feelings of love, gratitude, kindness, and compassion help your body to find balance and thereby help to cure infertility.
-That’s why one of the best meditations for fertility and pregnancy is loving-kindness.
+Loving Kindness can help.

 Loving Kindness is one of the best types of meditation for fertility because, according to meditation teacher Sharon Salzberg, it creates warm feelings of compassion and emotional support, which reduces the impact of stress on the body.